 Sec.
 1052.
-From the one-time funds appropriated in part 1 for project rising tide, the department shall identify specific outcomes and performance measures including, but not limited to, the following:
+From the one-time funds appropriated in part 1 for project rising tide, the department of talent and economic development shall identify specific outcomes and performance measures, including, but not limited to, the following:

-- (a) Number of communities participating in and completing the redevelopment ready communities best practices evaluation during the fiscal year ending September 30, 2018. - (b) Number of technical assistance projects completed during the fiscal year ending September 30, 2018.
+(a) Number of communities participating in and completing the redevelopment ready communities best practices evaluation during the fiscal year ending September 30, 2019.

+(b) Number of technical assistance projects completed during the fiscal year ending September 30, 2019.